-Let us conclude this article with some speculative thoughts.
-The first is on limits to isolating the dimensions from one another, from "keeping them apart"; in particular, in the event of some catastrophic occurrence.
+Let us conclude this speculative article with some speculative thoughts.
+The first one is on limits to isolating the dimensions from one another, from "keeping them apart"; in particular, in the event of some catastrophic occurrence.
 It may well be that the domain of dimensional intersections may increase, as such events may dominate and spread to larger parts of the "outer" space.

 Secondly, interdimensionality can be compared to computer simulations, with interfaces between such universes serving as intertwining regions.
-The difference between virtual reality (exchanges) and (intertwining) interdimensionality is the emphasis on measuretheoretic aspects in the latter case.
+The difference between virtual reality (exchanges) and (intertwining) interdimensionality is the emphasis on measure-theoretic aspects in the latter case.

-The matters discussed here must be considered highly speculative, and far from a fully developed formal theory.
+Let me again point out that the matters discussed here must be considered highly speculative, and far from a fully developed formal theory.
 Nevertheless, it is our conviction that, to progress, science has to expand and explore a great variety of options, even if they appear remote to the contemporary mind.